Shawner1/NYC-Guide/README.md

-WELCOME TO "Project 2: Build a New York City Guide in Django!", WHERE YOU CAN CHECK OUT ALL THE ACTIVITIES IN EACH BOROUGH!
+WELCOME TO "Project 2: Build a New York City Guide in Django!".
+WITH OUR FUN AND EASY TO USE WEBSITE, YOU CAN CHECK OUT ALL THE ACTIVITIES IN EACH BOROUGH!
 -------------------------------------------------------------------------------------------------------------
 GROUP MEMBERS:
 --------------